Important COVID-19 travel guidance

 You should avoid any action that could be interpreted as molestation.
 Scams involving false claims of molestation are thought to exist.
 Penalties for convicted offenders include a fine, imprisonment, and/or corporal punishment (caning).

 The death penalty exists for certain offences, including murder and drug trafficking.
 Trafficking is defined by possession of drugs above a certain amount (500g in the case of cannabis).
 There are severe penalties for all drug offences in Singapore, including possession.
 The Misuse of Drugs Act sets out the definitions.

 Retention of passports during police investigations

 If you’re the subject of a police investigation, your passport will be confiscated by the authorities.
-It will be returned to you once the investigation has concluded. (if you’re convicted, it will be returned after you have served your sentence).
+It will be returned to you once the investigation has concluded (if you’re convicted, it will be returned after you have served your sentence).

-Investigations can take anywhere from a few days to six months, depending on the crime.
+Investigations can take anywhere from a few days to several months, depending on the crime.
 In most cases, you aren’t allowed to leave Singapore while the investigation is ongoing.
 The British High Commission can’t interfere in these investigations, nor negotiate the release of your passport.

 Disrespecting public servants is treated seriously by the police.